cchalres/ccc-assmt2/README.md

 `python MapReduce.py -n <The name of the design document, no special requirement> -s <The ip address of the server, in the form of http://admin:password@ip:5984/> -p <The purpose of using mapreduce, please follow the help information> -d <The name of the database which will be visited>`

 If you still have questions, please type `python MapReduce.py -h` to check the help.

+# Web Hosting
+The web application is based on Flask and will use NginX as our web server with the support of uWSGI.
+In this part, it is mainly forcus on configuration of web server to host the web application, the steps will be shown on the following.

+Step 1: Create a folder hold project and install all essential modules:

+`mkdir myproject`

+`cd myproject`

+`sudo apt install python3-pip python3-dev build-essential libssl-dev libffi-dev python3-setuptools nginx uwsgi flask wheel`

+Step 2: Move configuration file to corrsponding path:

+`mv myproject.py wsgi.py myproject.ini static templates ~/myproject`

+`mv myproject.service ~/etc/systemd/system`

+`mv myproject ~/etc/nginx/sites-available`

+Step 3: Restart web server:

+`sudo systemctl start myproject`

+`sudo systemctl enable myproject`

+`sudo ln -s /etc/nginx/sites-available/myproject /etc/nginx/sites-enabled`

+`sudo nginx -t`

+`sudo systemctl restart nginx`

+Now the web server has been restarted and with running web application made by ourselves.
+And it could be seen by typing the IP address into broswer.